EAddario/erised/README.md

 Of all its deficiencies, the most notable are:
 * There are not tests (yet)
-* Server does not shutdown gracefully.
-To stop, process must be terminated
 * https protocol is not supported

 I may or may not address any of this in a future release.
 Caveat Emptor